stokedDev/stoked-dev/README.md

 https://stokeddev.com/snake-game/index.html

 I started this project while working my way through the Scrimba Frontend Developer Career Path as it was an assignment.
 I got good practice dynamically controlling HTML with JS and CSS.
 I wrote all the HTML, CSS, and JS for this game thoughtfully line by line.
 I chose all the styles and colors myself.
+This game is only visible in the projects section for viewport width of 1020px.